Who should buy the Adidas Pro Bounce 2018 Low

 - You prefer footgear suitable for light and heavy players.

 Profile of the Adidas Pro Bounce 2018 Low

 Released in August 2018, the Adidas Pro Bounce 2018 Low retails at $110.
-It features full-length Bounce for a smooth and comfortable ride.
-The light textile mesh upper is reinforced with knit for a durable fit.
-The ankle collar is equipped with the Geofit technology for comfort.
+It features a full-length Bounce for a smooth and comfortable ride.
+The light textile mesh upper is reinforced with knit materials for a durable fit.
+The ankle collar is equipped with Geofit technology for comfort.
 The enhanced traction pattern has a promising performance once broken in.
 These low-top basketball shoes suit any player in any position.

 Some wearers would love to wear signature shoes with the same price range as the Pro Bounce 2018 Low.
 Adidas offers Damian Lillard’s fifth signature sneaker in a mid-top form with the same Bounce cushioning.

 Cushion.
 The responsiveness of the Adidas Pro Bounce 2018 Low comes from the full-length Bounce in its midsole.
 It is a lightweight foam known to absorb impact.
 It quickly bounces back to its original shape, providing explosive energy returns in the process.
 For rigidity, the midfoot comes with a TPU shank.